 Currently, our common stock is listed on AIM.
-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "AQB."
-Beginning on or shortly before the Record Date and continuing up to the Distribution Date, we expect that there will be a "when-issued" market for our common stock.
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "AQB."
+Beginning on or about the Record Date and continuing up to the Distribution Date, we expect that there will be a "when-issued" market for our common stock.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
 The "when-issued" trading market will be a market for shares of our common stock that will be distributed to Intrexon shareholders on the Distribution Date.
 If you own shares of Intrexon common stock as of the Record Date, you will be entitled to shares of our common stock distributed pursuant to the Distribution.
-You may trade this entitlement to shares of our common stock, without trading the shares of Intrexon common stock will end and "regular-way" trading will begin.
+You may trade this entitlement to shares of our common stock, without trading the shares of Intrexon common stock you own, on the "when-issued" market.
+On the Distribution Date, "when-issued" trading with respect to our common stock will end and "regular-way" trading will begin.
 "Regular-way" trading refers to trading after a security has been issued and typically involves a transaction that settles on the third full business day following the date of the transaction.